Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Introduction

 Assume that the emission distributions of the HMMs\---that is the distribution of the observations conditionally to the hidden states\---are absolutely continuous with respect to some known probability measure, and call \emph{emission densities} their densities with respect to this measure.
 The tail assumption ensures that the emission densities have sub-polynomial tail:

-where the supremum is taken over all emission densities $\gamma$ in the models for a function $n \longmapsto D(n)$.
-For instance, this assumption holds when all densities are upper bounded by $e^{D(n)}$.
-A key remark at this point is the dependency of $D(n)$ with $n$: we allow the models to depend on the sample size.
+where the supremum is taken over all emission densities $\gamma$ in the models and for some constant $\Csigma > 0$.
+For instance, this assumption holds when all densities are upper bounded by $e^{\Csigma \log n}$.
+A key remark at this point is the dependency of the exponent with $n$: we allow the models to depend on the sample size.
 Typically, taking a larger sample makes it possible to consider larger models.
-A good choice is to take $D(n)$ proportional to $\log n$.

 To stabilize the log-likelihood, we modify the models in the following way.
-First, only keep HMMs whose transition matrix is lower bounded by a positive function $n \longmapsto \sigma_-(n)$.
-We show that taking this lower bound as $(\log n)^{-1}$ is a safe choice.
+First, only keep HMMs whose transition matrix have entries that are neither too small nor too large: when the HMM has $K$ hidden states, the entries of the transition matrix should belong to the interval $[K / (\CB \log n), K \CB \log n]$ for some constant $\CB > 0$.
 Then, replace the emission densities $\gamma$ by a convex combination of the original emission densities and of the dominating measure $\lambda$ with a weight that decreases polynomially with the sample size.
 In other words, replace $\gamma$ by $(1 - n^{-a}) \gamma + n^{-a} \lambda$ for some $a > 0$.
 Taking $a > 1$ ensures that the component $\lambda$ is asymptotically negligible.
 Any $a > 0$ works, but the constants of the oracle inequality depend on it.